 Typically all dependent failures which are not considered explicitly in the PSA model are modelled with Common Cause Failure models.
 Usually this included the sets of redundant equipment.

-There are a number of methods available for modelling common cause failure in a Level 1 PSA and the method chosen should be supported by the collection of data.
+There are a number of methods available for modelling common cause failure in a Level 1 PSA and the method chosen should be supported by the collection of data. (the needed data and related methodology should be described)

 Typically screening Common Cause Failure (CCF) analysis will be used at the preliminary stage and more detailed model such as Multiple Greek Letter (MGL) model will be used for the dominating CCF groups in PSA.